 Think back to your childhood and ask yourself some questions: Were either of my parents – or anyone else who played a major part in my upbringing – a perfectionist?
 What was the overall atmosphere of my childhood in reference to doing things right?
 Was there a competitive feeling in the family?
-Was success highly regarded than other qualities?
+Did the people around you value perfection over other qualities?

 Here are more questions to ask yourself: What happened when I didn’t do things perfectly?
 Of course, perfection translates into what your parents thought was perfect or acceptable.
 When you didn’t do something just so, did your parents express grave disappointment or anger at you?

 Were you pushed beyond your natural abilities or compared to others?
-Were you punished, shamed, teased, or humiliated?
+Did they punish you?
+Were you shamed, teased, or humiliated?
 Did your parents withdraw love when you did anything in less than a stellar way?
-Did you feel chronically not good enough?
+Were you left feeling not good enough?

 3.)
 Evaluate your childhood experience whenever you felt bad or wrong.

 Many people become perfectionists because anything less makes them feel as if they’re bad or wrong.
 As a child, especially if your parents were intolerant of mistakes or failure, that feeling was just about the worst thing that could happen to you (particularly if it happened regularly).
 Perfectionism is a learned trait that we’re conditioned to pursue for adaptive reasons.